pothabolu-prasuna/cs670-assignments/Assignment1/Solutions.md

 ( Hint: numpy has many functions that can allow you to simulate distribution functions)

 **Problem 1c ANSWER:**
-since we are not considering continous values, and consideing discrete values , we can use binomial distributon
+**since we are not considering continous values, and consideing discrete values , we can use binomial distributon or multinomial distribution. the probability is constants with number of experiments increases**

 from scipy.stats import binom